OfficeDev/office-js-docs-pr/docs/reference/manifest/action.md

 ## Title

-Optional element when  **xsi:type** is "ShowTaskpane".
+Optional element when  **xsi:type** is `ShowTaskpane`.
 Specifies the custom title for the task pane for this action.

 **Add-in type:** Task pane